 You can meal prep these sheet pan chicken fajitas in one of two ways:

 - Assemble ahead - pre-slice your veggies and chicken, toss in olive oil, lime juice and seasoning, and store in an air tight container in the fridge for 2-3 days.

 - Check the expiry date on your chicken before storing to make sure it is safe to store uncooked for this period of time.

 - when you are ready to cook, simply spread out on a sheet pan and bake for 15-20 minutes!

-- Cook ahead– this chicken fajitas oven recipe was one of our Lunch Prep Challenge recipes back in 2017.
+- Cook ahead - these sheet pan chicken fajitas were one of our Lunch Prep Challenge recipes back in 2017.
 Cook ahead, portion out into 2 cup meal prep containers, and reheat as needed for lunches or dinners.
 It would freeze well, too!

-- for eating at lunch, I like serving with a tortilla boat, as it’s less messy.
+- for eating at lunch, I like serving in tortilla boats, as they are less messy.
 Keep tortillas and filling separate until you are ready to serve.

 Meal Prep Chicken Fajitas (Sheet Pan)

 - 1 tablespoon sugar brown or coconut; optional

 - ¾ teaspoon salt